projectriff/projectriff.io/docs/v0.5/cli/riff_streaming_kafka-gateway_create.md

   -h, --help                        help for create -n, --namespace name              kubernetes namespace (defaulted from kube config)
       --tail                        watch creation progress
-      --wait-timeout duration       duration to wait for the provider to become ready when watching progress (default 1m0s)
+      --wait-timeout duration       duration to wait for the gateway to become ready when watching progress (default 1m0s)
 ```

 ### Options inherited from parent commands